velartrill/velartrill.github.io/orig/spirals/addicted/always-a-junkie.md

 "—how do we get her to tip her hand?" he finishes, nodding.
 "And *that* is where I got stuck.
 I had half a mind to just call up the old biddy and *ask* her—"

 I snap my fingers.
 "That might not actually be a bad idea.
-You ever read the old story of the Fourth Empress and Archduchess Thornhollow?"
+You ever read the old story of the Fourth Empress and the Solarch Thornhollow?"

 He shakes his head, leaning forward.